encounterplus/Harvester-Adventure/5 Harvester's Lair.md

 ## 4: The room of the harvester and the conclusion

-### Player’s Info
+**Read:**

-The path ends in a room with no exit other than the party’s egress.
+> The path ends in a room with no exit other than the party’s egress.
 Two bedrolls made of brown fur decorate the floor and lie next to the west wall.
 Between them lies a large sturdy chest.
 Near the entrance beside them, a large sack lies there too.
 Next to the opposing east wall is another similar bedroll, and next to it lays a belt pouch.

-(print-oage)
+>

-At the very end of the room, on an old battered wooden chair, sits a humanoid figure, it’s skin is bluish black.
+> At the very end of the room, on an old battered wooden chair, sits a humanoid figure, it’s skin is bluish black.
 It’s the Harvester of Souls, wearing a long leather coat and a leather hat, it skin wrapped in rags.
 In his right hand he holds a huge scythe.
 The weapon features a demonic skull atop the very long and large blade, a green aura emanating from its eye sockets.
 The moment you enter, the harvester of souls stands up, his green smoky eyes open wide with malice.
-It steps menacingly across the pool of blood before its feet and raises its scythe!
+It steps menacingly across the pool of blood before its feet and raises its scythe! {.read}

 (print-page)

 ![Harvester Encounter](HarvesterEncounter.jpg){.size-cover}

-### GM Info

 This area is designed as the final showdown with the harvester, but without the Demon Hunter sword, this fiend cannot be stopped.
 If one of the heroes sticks the monster with the Demon Hunter sword it immobilizes the Harvester.
 The party can actually transport the harvester that way and it will be unable to attack and its sentience is suppressed.
 The scythe of the harvester is an unhallowed artifact of Lilith, is a cursed weapon, and cannot be removed from the hand of its master.
 Trying to do so can render a PC to ashes and the scythe goes back to its master instantly (immediate nonphysical 3D6 Necrotic damage.
 If ever a full party gets defeated and they drop the sword, the Harvester cannot touch that sword.
 It will flee to seek another lair and hope no one finds that sword.